talmolab/sleap-cuda-container/README.md

-# sleap-train
+# sleap-cuda-container

 ## Description
 This repo contains a DockerFile for a lightweight container (~2.79 GB) with the PyPI installation of SLEAP and all of its dependencies.
-The container repository is located at (https://hub.docker.com/repository/docker/eberrigan/sleap-cuda/general)[https://hub.docker.com/repository/docker/eberrigan/sleap-cuda/general].
+The container repository is located at [https://hub.docker.com/repository/docker/eberrigan/sleap-cuda/general](https://hub.docker.com/repository/docker/eberrigan/sleap-cuda/general).

-The base image used is [https://hub.docker.com/layers/nvidia/cuda/11.3.1-cudnn8-runtime-ubuntu20.04/images/sha256-025a321d3131b688f4ac09d80e9af6221f2d1568b4f9ea6e45a698beebb439c0](nvidia/cuda:11.3.1-cudnn8-runtime-ubuntu20.04).
+The base image used is [nvidia/cuda:11.3.1-cudnn8-runtime-ubuntu20.04](https://hub.docker.com/layers/nvidia/cuda/11.3.1-cudnn8-runtime-ubuntu20.04/images/sha256-025a321d3131b688f4ac09d80e9af6221f2d1568b4f9ea6e45a698beebb439c0).
 - The Dockerfile is located at `docker/Dockerfile`.
 - The repo has CI set up in `.github/workflows` for building and pushing the image when making changes.
   - The workflow uses the linux/amd64 platform to build.